henoctshimanga/fictional-university-theme/README.md

 After creating the archive file for the post type, I created and implemented a new Custom field that show if post type is equal to Event

+After resizing imag/thumbnail, will need to Regenerate Thumbnails using the plugin "Regenerate Thumbnails"